louiejancevski/SecurePass/README.md

 - [securepasso.herokuapp.com](https://securepasso.herokuapp.com)

 ## About this app
-SecurePass is a small web application built using Node and Express.
+SecurePass is a small web application built using NodeJS and ExpressJS.

 Users can generate highly secure passwords, which they can later use whenever they want on other platforms.